zanaaziz/zanaaziz/README.md

 #### Take a gander at some of my pinned repos down below 😃

-And if you'd like to learn more about me personally, head on over to [my personal website here](https://zanaaziz.com).
+And if you'd like to learn more about me personally, head on over to <a href="https://zanaaziz.com" target="_blank">my personal website here</a>.